Malalai of Maiwand: Biography

-Such as would put to shame the rose in the garden!

 Malalai was herself struck down and killed by a British soldier.
 However, her words had spurred on her countrymen to victory.
 After the battle, Malalai was honored for her efforts and buried in her native village of Khig, where her grave remains today.
 She was 18 or 19 at the time of her death.
 She is buried in the village of Karez along with her father and fiancé, locals regard her grave as a shrine.

 The Pashtun poet Ajmal Khattak wrote the following lines about Malalai:

-My Malalai is living, and they praise others' beauty.

-Though they have eyes, they are blind.

 Legacy

 Malalai made an appearance in an animated opening scene of the documentary, He Named Me Malala.

 Pakistan activist Malala Yousafzai was named in honor of Malalai when she was born on July 12, 1997.

-Malala Maiwand, an Afghan journalist was also named to avoid the identity confusion with the Afghan Joan of Arc until her murder on December 10th, 2020.
+Malala Maiwand, an Afghan journalist was also named to avoid the identity confusion with the Afghan Joan of Arc until her murder on December 10, 2020.

 Reception

 The authenticity of the story and of Malalai has been questioned by many scholars.
 Even though she has become well received by the Afghan state and many believe it to be genuine, it seems to be more of a folklore than historical reality.
 No British historian of that time referred to or mentioned Malalai's name, even the local records are missing.
 The British author Howard Hensmen, in his book The Afghan War, does mention that one woman was found amongst the dead in Ahmad khel, but the battle of Ahmad khail occurred on 19 April 1880, while the battle of Maiwand was on 27 July 1880.

-Afghan historian Muhammad Siddiq Farhand wrote a three volume book "Afghanistan in the past five centuries" a very distinguished piece in afghan history, he also failed to mention such a character as Malalai.
+Afghan historian Muhammad Siddiq Farhand wrote a three volume book "Afghanistan in the past five centuries" a very distinguished piece in Afghan history, he also failed to mention a woman named Malala.

 The first time Malalai's name was mentioned was 40–60 years after the battle of Maiwand.
 Many believe it was Abdul Hai Habibi who coined the story during the period of Pashto Tolana to support the national narrative and Pashtun nationalism.
 Habibi has previously been accused of forgery, in the case of Pata Khazana.